qmk/qmk_firmware/docs/feature_mouse_keys.md

 You can see an example in the `_ML` here: https://github.com/qmk/qmk_firmware/blob/master/keyboards/clueboard/keymaps/mouse_keys/keymap.c#L46

-## Configuring the behavior of Mousekeys
+## Configuring the Behavior of Mousekeys

 The default speed for controlling the mouse with the keyboard is intentionaly slow.
 You can adjust these parameters by adding these settings to your keymap's `config.h` file.
 All times are specified in miliseconds (ms).